AmyJeanes/maya/README.md

 If this command doesn't work or you cannot see a CUDA version then you have not installed CUDA correctly, but PyTorch can still run on CPU if you can't use an Nvidia GPU.

-Go to https://pytorch.org/get-started/locally/ and pick the appropriate CUDA platform for your system e.g. CUDA 13.0 and run the install command provided, e.g. for CUDA 13.0:
+Go to https://pytorch.org/get-started/locally/ and pick the appropriate CUDA platform for your system e.g. CUDA 13.0 and run the install command provided, prefixing it with `python -m uv` if you wish to use the uv package manager, for example:

 ```
 python -m uv pip install torch torchvision --index-url https://download.pytorch.org/whl/cu130